tosdr/tosback-versions/Upwork/Privacy Policy.md

 *   Directly or indirectly, advertising or promoting another website, product, or service or soliciting other Users for other websites, products, or services, including advertising on Upwork to recruit Freelancers and/or Clients to join an Agency or another website or company;
 *   Interfering or attempting to interfere with the proper operation of the Site or Site Services or any activities conducted on the Site, including by:
     *   bypassing any measures we may use to prevent or restrict access to the Site or any subparts of the Site, including, without limitation, features that prevent or restrict use or copying of any content or enforce limitations on use of the Site or the content therein;
-    *   attempting to interfere with or compromise the system integrity or security or decipher any transmissions to or from the servers running the Site;
+    *   attempting to interfere with or compromise, or actually interfering with or compromising, the system integrity or security of the servers running the Site, or attempting to or deciphering any transmissions to or from the servers running the Site;
     *   using any robot, spider, scraper, or other automated means to access the Site for any purpose without our express written permission;
-    *   attempting to or interfering with or compromising the system integrity or security or deciphering any transmissions to or from the servers running the Site;
     *   collecting or harvesting any personally identifiable information, including Account names, from the Site;
-    *   attempting to or imposing an unreasonable or disproportionately large load (as determined in Upwork’s sole discretion) on the Site’s infrastructure; Introducing any invalid data, virus, worm, or other harmful or malicious software code, agent, hidden procedure, routine, or mechanism through or to the Site that is designed to or known to cause to cease functioning, disrupt, disable, harm, or otherwise impair in any manner, including aesthetic disruptions or distortions, the operation of (or to allow you or any other person to access or damage or corrupt data, storage media, programs, equipment, or communications or otherwise interfere with operations of or on) the Site or any software, firmware, hardware, computer system, or network of Upwork or any third party;
+    *   attempting to or imposing an unreasonable or disproportionately large load (as determined in Upwork’s sole discretion) on the Site’s infrastructure;
+    *   introducing any invalid data, virus, worm, or other harmful or malicious software code, agent, hidden procedure, routine, or mechanism through or to the Site that is designed to or known to cause to cease functioning, disrupt, disable, harm, or otherwise impair in any manner, including aesthetic disruptions or distortions, the operation of (or to allow you or any other person to access or damage or corrupt data, storage media, programs, equipment, or communications or otherwise interfere with operations of or on) the Site or any software, firmware, hardware, computer system, or network of Upwork or any third party;
     *   accessing or attempting to access the Site or Site Services by any means or technology other than the interface provided; or
-    *   framing or linking to the Site or Site Services except as permitted in writing by Upwork
+    *   framing or linking to the Site or Site Services except as permitted in writing by Upwork.
 *   Conduct or actions that could jeopardize the integrity of or circumvent the Site, Site Services or Upwork's proprietary information, including:
-    *   attempting to or actually reverse engineering, modifying, adapting, translating, preparing derivative works from, decompiling, interfering with the operation of, or otherwise attempting to derive source code from any part of the Site or Site Services unless expressly permitted by applicable law or Upwork; or
+    *   attempting to or actually reverse engineering, modifying, adapting, translating, preparing derivative works from, decompiling, or interfering with the operation of, or otherwise attempting to derive source code from, any part of the Site or Site Services unless expressly permitted by applicable law or Upwork; or
     *   accessing or using the Site or Site Services to build a similar service or application, identify or solicit Upwork Users, or publish any performance or any benchmark test or analysis relating to the Site.

 **4.2 ENFORCEMENT**